Mastering Core Web Vitals: A Comprehensive Guide to Web Performance Optimization

 4 How to Optimize for Core Web Vitals

-Now that we’ve measured the Core Web Vitals of your website, it’s time to roll up your sleeves and dive into the practical strategies for optimization.
+Now that we’ve measured the Core Web Vitals of your website, it’s time to roll up your sleeves and explore practical strategies for optimization.

 4.1 Best Practices for Improving Largest Contentful Paint (LCP)